code16/sharp/docs/building-entity-form.md

         $instance = $id ?
 Spaceship::findOrFail($id) : new Spaceship;

-        $this->setCustomValuator("capacity", function ($spaceship, $value) {
+        $this->setCustomTransformer("capacity", function($capacity) {
-            return $value * 1000;
+                return $capacity * 1000;
+            })
+            ->ignore("pilots")

-        })->save($instance, $data);
+            ->save($instance, $data);
     }

-We first define a custom valuator.
-As for custom transformers, we can do it passing a Closure, or the full name of a class which implements `Code16\Sharp\Form\Transformers\SharpAttributeValuator`.
-Here we simply format back the `capacity` expressed in thousand by the user.
+We first define a custom transformer (see [detailled documentation](how-to-transform-data.md)).

+Then we decide for some reason to bypass the automatic save process for the `pilots` attribute — because why not?
+This `ignore()` function can be called with an array as well.
+You'll probably do whatever is necessary for this field after the `save()` call.

-Then we call `$this->save()` with the instance and the sent data.
-This kind of magical and heavily tested method will handle all the persisting code for you, handling if needed related models (for lists, tags, selects, ...), with any relation allowed by Eloquent (hasMany, belongsToMany, morphMany, ...).
+Finally we call `$this->save()` with the instance and the sent data.
+This kind of magical, heavily tested and almost-out-of-beta method will do all the persisting crap for you, handling if needed related models (for lists, tags, selects, ...), with any relation allowed by Eloquent (hasMany, belongsToMany, morphMany, ...).

-What if you want to forbid Sharp to handle automatically a specific field, for whatever reason?
-Well, simply call `$this->ignore("myField")` before calling `$this->save()`, and do whatever is necessary for this field after.

 #### Handle applicative exceptions